dmytrove/odyc-doc/src/content/doc/0-getting-started--1-intro/en.md

 # <Emoji src="✨" /> Welcome to the Odyc.js Documentation

-OdyC.js is a tiny JavaScript library designed to create narrative games by combining pixels, sounds, text, and a bit of logic.
+Odyc.js is a tiny JavaScript library designed to create narrative games by combining pixels, sounds, text, and a bit of logic.
 Everything is built **through code**, but without unnecessary complexity: your entire game can fit in a single file.

 ---

 ## <Emoji src="🎮" /> One Function to Make a Game

-Creating a game with OdyC is as simple as calling `createGame()`.
+Creating a game with Odyc.js is as simple as calling `createGame()`.
 You provide your sprites, dialogs, sounds, and interactions — and the engine takes care of the rest.

 ```js